The site

 The Google satellite image shows how the proposed scheme fits within the existing settlement, helping to complete a village centre.

-The area is currently used for grazing horses and ponies and is owned by the property division of a large multinational brewer.
-Cecil’s Horse Sanctuary, whose ponies graze the site, has been seeking a better, more suitable location for some years.
-Together, with the Trustees of Cecil’s and the freeholder, we are working to find a more suitable long-term location for the sanctuary.
+The area is owned by the property division of a large multinational brewer, and was formerly used by Cecil’s Horse Sanctuary for grazing horses and ponies and.
+Cecil’s has been seeking a better, more suitable location for some years.
+Together, with the Trustees of Cecil’s and the freeholder, RVG is delighted to have been able to provide practical help for the horses and the Trustees, and to have secured a much bigger and far more suitable location for the charity.
+The field is now unused.

 The merits of the site